KnuckleSecurity/website/_posts/2021-12-22-thm-steel-mountain-ctf-writeup.markdown

 **certutil**, start a Netcat listener and restart the service.
 <br>
 <br>
-Thank you for following, wish you more penetrations ;)
+That is the end for this machine, wish you more penetrations ;)